 Key points about Cerumol ear drops

-• Cerumol ear drops are used for earwax build-up, to soften and remove a build-up of hardened ear wax.
+• Cerumol® ear drops are used for build-up of earwax.

-• An allergy to peanuts, soy or any ingredients of the drops.
+• an allergy to any ingredients in the drops.

 Put about 5 drops into your ear canal.
-After that, put 2–3 drops into your ear canal twice a day for 3–4 days, if needed.
+After that, put 2 to 3 drops into your ear canal twice a day for 3 to 4 days, if needed.

 • Prepare a small pad of cotton wool the size of your thumbnail.